vsrinivas/fuchsia/docs/ledger/testing.md

 tested, in a `some_class_unittest.cc` file.

-Unit tests are regular [Google Test] tests, although most of them use our own [TestWithLoop] base class to conveniently run delayed tasks with a timeout, ensuring that a failing test does not hang forever.
+Unit tests are regular [Google Test] tests, although most of them use our own [TestLoopFixture] base class to conveniently run delayed tasks with a timeout, ensuring that a failing test does not hang forever.

 All unit tests in the Ledger tree are built into a single `ledger_unittests`